Blizzard/api-sc2-docs/README.md

 parts `"BNET"`, `"c1fbf21b79c03191d"` and `"+3fE0RaKc+PqxN0gi8va5GQC35A="`.
 The first part is a processing directive for the Authorization header.
-The second and third values are the application public key and the request signature.
+The second and third values are the application public key and the request signature, respectively.
 The application public key is assigned by Blizzard during the application registration process.
 The signature is generated with each request and is described by the following algorithm.